What's the best tea for me?

 Matcha is finely ground gyokuro leaves (tencha).

-Matcha is the tea of chanoyu (Japanese Tea Ceremony) and whips into a thick, invigorating brew.
-An excellent morning tea, or an energizing beverage before any form of aerobic exercise.
+Matcha is the tea of chanoyu (Japanese Tea Ceremony) and whips into a thick, invigorating brew: an excellent morning tea or an energizing beverage before any form of aerobic exercise.

 Matcha